Flag of Maine: First flag (1901–1909)

 The first flag of Maine was adopted on March 21, 1901 and consisted of a green pine tree, a New England symbol that represented freedom, in the center, with a blue "North Star", all on a buff-colored background.
 The flag was used as a state and military flag.
-According to the San Diego Union and Daily Bee, a state flag was carried in Chicago on July 4, 1880, but its design was not described.
-There was a state flag hanging in the council chamber at the State House in 1891, the design is unknown.
+The flag was also displayed over the Maine building during the 1904 St. Louis Exposition.
+It was flown next to a unique pennant bearing a white field with the state's name in red letters and a blue star.
 Only one contemporary state flag is known to still exist today.